oconnor663/jacko.io/posts/async_io.md

 };
 ```

-Now we can make the call to `libc::poll` that we've been preparing for.
+After all that preparation, we can replace `thread::sleep` with `libc::poll` in
+the main loop.
+It's a "foreign" function, so calling it is `unsafe`:[^fd_ub]

-It's an FFI call, so it's `unsafe`, but the raw pointer we're giving it is
-definitely valid, and it won't retain that pointer after it
+[^fd_ub]: We know that the raw pointer we're giving it is valid, and that it
-returns.[^fd_ub]

-[^fd_ub]: We might also worry about what happens if one of the descriptors
+    won't retain that pointer after returning.
+We might also worry about what
-    in `POLL_FDS` came from a socket that's since been closed.
-In that case
+    happens if one of the descriptors in `POLL_FDS` came from a socket that's
-    the descriptor might refer to nothing, or it might've been reused by
+    since been closed.
+In that case the descriptor might refer to nothing, or
-    the kernel to refer to an unrelated file or socket.
-But since
+    it might've been reused by the kernel to refer to an unrelated file or
-    `libc::poll` doesn't modify any of its arguments (including for example
+    socket.
+But since `libc::poll` doesn't modify any of its arguments
-    reading from a file, which would advance its cursor), the worst that
+    (including for example reading from a file, which would advance its
-    can happen here is a "spurious wakeup", where some event for an
+    cursor), the worst that can happen here is a "spurious wakeup", where some
-    unrelated file wakes us up early.
-Our code already handles busy loop
+    event for an unrelated file wakes us up early.
+Our code already handles
-    polling, so spurious wakeups aren't a correctness issue, much less
+    busy loop polling, so spurious wakeups aren't a correctness issue, much
-    undefined behavior.
+    less undefined behavior.

 ```rust
 LINK: Playground playground://async_playground/client_server_poll.rs